Bond amounts and payments

 There are rules about what happens to the bond after the renter has paid:

-• The rental provider must lodge the bond with the RTBA within 10 business days of receiving it.
+• If the renter paid the rental provider, the rental provider must lodge the bond with the RTBA within 14 days (not including public holidays) of receiving the bond amount.

-• The RTBA must give a receipt with the bond ID number to the rental provider and renter within 7 days.
+• The RTBA must give a receipt with the bond number and other key information to the rental provider and all renters within 7 days of receiving the bond.

 When extra bond can be requested